Soracom API Usage Guide

 Handling Pagination

 For some large API calls, the output is limited to a certain number of return items.
-Calls like these will also offer the ability to enter a last_evaluated_key so that a second API call can pick up that list where the first left of and so on.
-This last_evaluated_key will be provided as part of the output of the previous call in the link header.
+Calls like these will also offer the ability to enter a last_evaluated_key so that a second API call can pick up that list where the first left off and so on.
+The last_evaluated_key is provided as part of the output of the link header of the previous call.

 Which returns the following headers before the data output.